theejkb/ywy_app/README.md

 # YWYMobilier Mobile App

-The mobile Application for the YWY Project.
+The mobile Application for the YWYMobilier Project.